 To maintain a high standard of safety and reliability across the transport network, it is essential to carry out regular trackwork.

-Sections of the train tracks are closed so maintenance crews can work safely and efficiently while fixing and upgrading the track and surrounding infrastructure.
+Sections of the tracks are closed so maintenance crews can work safely and efficiently while fixing and upgrading the track and surrounding infrastructure.

 The majority of trackwork is done outside of peak times, mostly overnight or on weekends.
 However sometimes it is necessary to carry out trackwork on weekdays.